5 Weeks to a Healthier Heart: Take the Challenge

 - Have a way to measure or assess progress

-- Make sure the habits you choose are reasonable and achievable
+- Make sure the habits you choose are reasonable, achievable, and specific to your needs

 - Do not let momentary lapses equal complete failure

 - Celebrate small successes but don’t get cocky